pie/terms/sla.md

 - **Maximum Response Time:** (Time from receiving your request to work commencing) 3 Working Days
 - **Rollover:** Any unused retained hours roll over indefinitely, unless otherwise agreed

 The above guarantees apply only to Base Hours included within your active monthly Support Agreement.

-The SLA does not apply to:
+It does not apply to:

 - Rollover Hours
 - Any authorised hours worked beyond your Base Hours in a given calendar month (Ad-hoc Overages)